 Laura Rosso, a make-up artist by trade, started ThanksGiver Schweiz during the pandemic.
 Temporarily grounded from her usual jet-set lifestyle, she found that she had a lot of time on her hands.
 As someone who thrives on being busy, this was not a welcome respite, and she quickly became restless.
 She also saw how difficult the pandemic was for people and wanted to give back.
 For Laura, this organization was always about the act of giving back.
 She explains, “In every country I lived, the UK, India, South Africa…it was always about the gratitude because I have a fantastic life…and I’m so grateful for it, and you always need to give a little bit back.”

-It was with this sentiment that she formed ThanksGiver Schweiz, which she, with the help of many volunteers, have successfully built up to serve 500 people each week in Birsfelden, with more soon to follow in their new location in Muttenz.
+It was with this sentiment that she formed ThanksGiver Schweiz, which she, with the help of many volunteers, have successfully built up to serve 900 people each week with locations in Birsfelden, Muttenz and Zwingen.
 Patrons of this food bank must first sign up for this service through the Gemeinde, they will then receive a letter which qualifies them to receive food.

 ThanksGiver Schweiz is completely reliant on the hard work of its volunteers, and they are always looking for more.
-Every Wednesday and Thursday they require 10-15 people to sort and distribute the food they receive and, as they are growing, they will soon require more, including help with fundraising and office administration.
+From Tuesday to Friday they require 10-15 people per day to sort and distribute the food they receive.
 They are also happy to host corporate team building events and have developed an internship program where students can volunteer and get their school involved in a food drive.

 How to get involved